PhilReedData/AdamMatthewTry/README.md

 ## Going further
 - You can edit the URL as per the [Adam Matthew API documentation](http://developers.amdigital.co.uk/API/Overview).
 - You can find better ways to use the reponses, such as exporting to CSV.
-You can do this by commenting the last five lines in the script, beginning with the `#` symbol (from `import csv` onwards).
+  - You can do this by uncommenting the last five lines in the script, i.e. deleting the `#` symbol from the start of those lines (from `import csv` onwards), then running again.
+  - A new output file will be created `mycsvfile.csv` which can be opened in Excel.